shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

-Description of functionality:

-Pressing "enable bluetooth" from home screen will initialize the bluetooth manager.
-This might trigger some system popup for bluetooth permission.

-Next screen has a button that checks for currently connected devices.
-It is assumed that the user will have paired to a device in their device settings, then will come back here.

-MTU between the two devices can be negotiated up.
-But should be ok just to write data as multiple packets.

-Upon a smart mirror device being found (as determined by UUID somehow?), or any device for now, the user can send it data via a form.
+Todos

+Broken and need to fix:
+- "do full connection" usually doens't work. but the underlying steps in it (get bonded, connect to bonded, get connected, get services) all work individually.
+   - for demo, just going to start with the phone already connected. or do the 4 separate connection buttons sequentially.
+   - tried having this function call the exact 4 separate buttons that do work. even put delays between and await-ing. didn't fix.
+   - actual library "get connected devices" array is coming back empty, even if there's a long delay after connection.
+   - likely some state issue on/after connecting, or I'm doing something weird with my "gey system connected devices" function.
+- writing to the "weather enable" characteristic always fails.
+   - just going to not write to weather for the demo.
+   - I checked that the hard-coded characteristic for this matches what's in Serjo's peripheral. seems ok.
+   - might want to make sure in lightblue that this chracgeristic is indeed writable. reads are successul on it.
+- read full config from mirror has some state issue. sometimes works for some modules.
+   - not a very necessary feature for operation, so just going to hide this functionality for the demo.
+   - this functionality isn't that necessary, since the mirror should have no way of getting into a state that wasn't set by the phone. this is really just for testing and if the user lost their phone and needed to pull the settings onto their phone.

+High priority refactors / features:
+- add in page for confguring language and units.
+I don't think people have actually verified this works on the mirror side yet.
+- don't just hard-code the characteristics for each module. this requires a big refactor or new feature on the mirror side.
+   - ideally want each characteristic's description to be something like "clock enable". and then uppon getting services, we populate the characteristics map in BLE context to hold that mapping.
+- probably should get rid of all places where I'm using "module internal name". and all the jank mapping back and forth.
+   - can reimplement if we end up getting internal names from the mirror somehow.

+Low prioirty refactors / features:
+- add an event handeler for the actual events in the ble manager library. just to make connection state stuff more stable.
+- add some top right status icon for connection status.
+   - no real visual indicator for this except for the error popups if you try to write/read while disconnected or without device info.
+- if dropped connections are still a problem, could have something that polls the mirror (maybe the current user char) every 5-10 seconds.
+   - not battery efficient and kinda jank, but I'm curious if this would make connections persist better.
+- support for multiple user's configs in the module context.
+   - this is started with the FullSingleUserConfiguration and AllUsersFullConfigurations interfaces right now - would just need to finish.
+   - probably add some UI dropdown for changing the user. coudld make a new field for "current user" in module context, and have that listen to the read current user thing.
+- persist the last configuration a user specified "to disk". so would persist across app closes and get loaded into the module context upon app open.

 # ----------

-Functional stuff to fix:
-- make connection happen with one button. if I can't get it working, then oh well. can just do the 4-button connection in demo, or have it connected beforehand.
-- add lang and units config page
-- get weather modify working. not essential. literally just that configuration is failing.

-Could not do, if needed, below here:
-- get read module stuff to config working + form state updating correctly. sliders and dropdowns not updating correctly for now. might not have for demo though.
-- put in a UI page for messing with langauge and units.

-Eventually but probably won't implement:
-- persist a user's config to disk
-- want to refactor module context stuff. that was all a bit rushed and jank. also not sure where it would make sense to hold on to characteristics - in the BLE context chars map, or somehwere in modules.
-- add event handeler for disconnect events in the ble manager.
-- maybe make a top right status menu/icon that shows connection status stuff. could also be a button that takes you to a dedicated status page.
-- if dropped connections are still a problem, could have something that polls the mirror every x seconds. as a keep connection alive type thing.

-# ----------

-To go from lightblue testing to raspi testing:
+To change over from lightblue testing to raspi testing:

-- in bluetooth utils:
+In bluetooth utils:
    - change which service ID I'm using from the saved struct
    - change savedDeviceNames to comment out all but this device
--     change moduleCharacteristicsHardCoded to the correct one -
+   - change moduleCharacteristicsHardCoded to the correct one

 # ----------